ShreyAgarwal26/Web-Dev-Template/README.md

 ___

 Note: if you want to change the strict mode on typescript to be false then change the `tsconfig.json` file to have the `strict` property equal to false

+Another Note: Make sure to change the `package.json` file according to your needs.